silver-hornet/silver-hornet.github.io/_posts/2020-11-13-prototype-cuberunner.md

 The Start button is hooked up to a script called Menu.cs, which contains a StartGame() method.
 This method determines the BuildIndex number of the current scene, then adds 1.
 Indexes always start at 0, so since the Menu scene is the first scene in the game, its BuildIndex is 0.
 Level 1’s BuildIndex is 1, so when the Start button is clicked, the button calls StartGame(), which loads Level 1.

 ### Scene: Level 1
-Level 1 contains 9 game objects:
+Level 1 contains nine game objects:
 - Main Camera
 - Directional Light
 - Ground